Skip to main contentDe Novo Miniprotein Design

 Antibody CDR Design

 These protocols focus on engineering the variable regions of antibodies to improve binding affinity, specificity, and developability.
 Inverse folding methods such as IgDesign from Absci and AntiFold from OPIG start from structures of AbAg complexes and redesign complementarity-determining regions for improved binding against the target.
 This process can be understood as more of an optimization task.
 Conversely, RFantibody represents the de novo design approach.
 Starting from an antigen structure, RFantibody designs structures and sequences for CDRs from scratch.
-One note here is that RFantibody does require a framework structure as input, whose CDRs fill be filled with de novo designs generated from the protocol.
+One note here is that RFantibody does require a framework structure as input, whose CDRs will be filled with de novo designs generated from the protocol.

 Both of these approaches are applicable to both scFvs and VHHs.